-However, if you are currently on pharmaceuticals or a daily medication, it would be wise to consult with your doctor before starting CBD.
+However, if you are currently on pharmaceuticals or daily medication, it would be wise to consult with your doctor before starting CBD.
 Recent studies have found that another side effect of using CBD is that it inhibits the cleansing system of the liver, known as the cytochrome P-450 enzyme system.
 By inhibiting this system, it stops the liver from being able to filter the other medications you may be on.
 This can lead to unwanted side effects or even overdose.
-You can find a list of medications that CBD interacts with in this way, here.
+You can find a list of medications that CBD interacts within this way, here.

 Pets Benefit from CBD too!

 Here is a list of benefits animals gain from using CBD:

 - Stress/anxiety reliever

 Depending on what kind of pet you have, most pet CBD products come as tinctures, capsules or treats.
 It might take a couple of products to find what will work best to administer to it to your furry friend.
 My cats, for example, will only take their CBD as a tincture.
 The only way they will take their CBD is by applying a couple of drops on one of their paws for them to lick off.
 They won’t eat treats, capsules or the oil mixed in their food!